I-League: Stubborn Kenkre hold TRAU to goalless draw | www.lokmattimes.com

 I-League: Stubborn Kenkre hold TRAU to goalless draw

-Kalyani, April 28 Kenkre FC held Tiddim Road Athletic Union (TRAU) to a goalless draw in the Hero I-League on Thursday at the Kalyani Stadium, extending their unbeaten run to three games.
+Kenkre FC held Tiddim Road Athletic Union (TRAU) to a goalless draw in the I-League on Thursday at the Kalyani Stadium, extending their unbeaten run to three games.

 TRAU were the better team, as they controlled midfield play with 57 per cent ball possession.
 They fired 19 shots, seven of which hit the target, but it wasn't enough to break the tie.
 Kenkre, on the other hand, fired 11 rounds, six of which hit the mark.